Donate

 A Vital Tool for Inside-Outside Organizing and Radical Political Education

 Critical Resistance members worked hard all of 2020 to revitalize The Abolitionist newspaper project.
-Restructuring the paper itself as well as our editorial and publishing processes, CR’s The Abolitionist Editorial Collective will publish three timely and comprehensive issues from summer 2020-2021, and focus on improving our distribution and circulation of the paper both inside and outside of prison.
-In 2022, the editorial collective is changing the frequency of the issues and committing to printing two issues per year instead of three, in order to grow more capacity to prioritize circulation and engagement with each printed issue.
+Restructuring the paper itself as well as our editorial and publishing processes, CR’s The Abolitionist Editorial Collective published three timely and comprehensive issues from summer 2020-2021, and focus on improving our distribution and circulation of the paper both inside and outside of prison.
+In 2022, the editorial collective changed the frequency of the issues and committed to printing two issues per year instead of three, in order to grow more capacity to prioritize circulation and engagement with each printed issue.

 Issue 38